bazrq/document-ingestion-pipeline/docs/ASPIRE_SETUP.md

 ```

 This single command will:
-1. Start Azurite container (Azure Storage emulator)
-2. Launch the Azure Functions app
+1. Launch the Azure Functions app
+2. Launch the React frontend (Vite dev server)
-3. Inject all environment variables automatically
+3. Inject all environment variables from appsettings.Development.json
+4. Connect to Azure Storage and other Azure services
-4. Open the Aspire Dashboard in your browser
+5. Open the Aspire Dashboard in your browser

 ### What You'll See

 The Aspire Dashboard will show:
-- **Resources**: Status of Azurite and Functions app
+- **Resources**: Status of Functions app and Frontend
 - **Console**: Live logs from both services
 - **Traces**: Distributed tracing across Azure service calls
 - **Metrics**: Performance metrics (request rates, latencies)